-In addition to the management of an AIF, the "Sociedad Gestora de Entidades de Inversión Colectiva de Tipo Cerrado" or "SGEIC" can perform duties of administrative, distribution or fiduciary nature.
-Furthermore, different types of ancillary services such as: discretionary management portfolio; investment advice; and reception or transmission of client orders can be handled also by any SGEIC.
+In addition to the management of an AIF, the "Sociedad Gestora de Entidades de Inversión Colectiva de Tipo Cerrado" or "SGEICs" can perform duties of an administrative, distribution or fiduciary nature.
+Furthermore, different types of ancillary services, such as: maintenance of a discretionary management of investment portfolios, including those of pension funds and employment funds; investment advice; and reception or transmission of client orders can also be handled by SGEICs.

-The applicable law and regulations set out that there shall be a depositary institution in which: (i) securities, cash or any other products; and (ii) management companies (in case of investment funds), need to be deposited.
+The applicable law and regulations set out that there shall be a depositary institution in which: (i) securities, cash or any other products; and (ii) management companies (in case of investment funds) need to be deposited.

-Although SGEIC are allowed to outsource certain functions, they must retain the ultimate responsibility over their functions, establishing reasonable controls of any of such outsourced functions.
+Although SGEICs are allowed to outsource certain functions, they must retain ultimate responsibility over their functions, establishing reasonable controls over any such outsourced functions.
 The information related to the outsourcing of functions shall be at the disposal of the CNMV.